 - The Doors.

-The Roland brand has a range of three digital pianos perfect for performances:
+The Roland brand of digital pianos has a range of three digital pianos perfect for performances:

-- RD-300 NX which tries to emulate the feel of an acoustic piano.
-Its price usually comes in around $900
+- RD-300 NX emulates the feel of an acoustic piano.
+It usually costs around $900

-- RD-64 includes some of the sounds of an upright piano, grand piano, digital piano, and even the organ, for the small sum of $1500
+- RD-64 emulates some of the sounds of an upright piano, grand piano, digital piano, and even the organ, costs around $1500

 The Korg SV1 stage piano

-Korg put particular effort into the look and style of this model, with a retro look and chrome case.
-In addition to its software which includes a wide range of sounds, the key bed is available in two models:
+Korg has a unique retro look and chrome case.
+It has a unique software that includes a wide range of sounds, with a key bed available in 2 different models:

 - 73 keys.